 The type of riding you do will influence your choice of device and apps for motorcycle navigation:

 - If you are going out for a spin on local bitumen roads in an area with good road signs and mobile coverage, you probably don’t need a GPS device, a free smartphone app like Google will likely be enough.

-- If you like to get off-road for some adventure motorcycling in the country or state forests, then consider a GPS, or a premium smartphone app with offline topographic maps, such as GaiaGPS.
+- If you like to get off-road for some adventure motorcycling in the country or state forests, then consider a GPS, or a tablet or smartphone together with a premium smartphone app that has good quality offline topographic maps, such as GaiaGPS.